TOD-theses/paper-T-RACE/main.typ

 If we want to check n transactions for TOD, we could execute all n transactions to obtain their state changes.
 There are $frac(n^2 - n, 2)$ transaction pairs, thus if we wanted to test each pair for TOD we would end up with a total of $n + frac(n^2 - n, 2) = frac(n^2 + n, 2)$ transaction executions.
 Similar to @torres_frontrunner_2021 and @zhang_combatting_2023, we can filter irrelevant transactions pairs to drastically reduce the search space.

 #heading("Similarity to blockchain executions", level: 4, numbering: none)
-With our definition, the state change $Delta_(T_B)$ from the normal execution is equivalent to the state change that happend on the blockchain.
+With our definition, the state change $Delta_(T_B)$ from the normal execution is equivalent to the state change that happened on the blockchain.
 Also, the reversed order is closely related to the state from the blockchain, as we start with $sigma_(X_n)$ and only modify the relevant parts for our analysis.
 Furthermore, we prevent effects from block environment changes by using the same one as on the blockchain.

 This contrasts other implementations, where transactions are executed in different block environments than originally, are executed based on a different starting state or ignore the impact of intermediary transactions.
 All three cases can alter the execution of $T_A$ and $T_B$, such that the result is not closely related to the blockchain anymore.